 Over the years, we have built, delivered, and supported demos intended for a variety of audiences – from 1 on 1 sales visits to demos intended for tens of thousands of people.
 There are different techniques and goals for each demo style and audience.

-How do you inspire 1000's of people all at once?
+How do you inspire thousands of people at once?

 The bigger the audience, the more we are shooting for an inspirational message.
 Our goal is to rally and excite the audience.
 When we’re looking at a 1,000+ audience (even the high 100’s), we have a broad enough set of interests and focuses in the audience that we can’t give any of them too much attention.
 At these types of conferences, we have a mix of attendees from C-Level execs to salespeople, software developers, IT Professionals, consultants, independent contractors, the press, etc. It’s such a broad audience, the message is almost always a “look at the cool things that can be accomplished” technology stack when it should be a “look at how you can accomplish things” technology stack.

 Usually we have just a few minutes to get a point across.
 Many of our customers agonize on how best to convey a complex story on stage during a 3-5 minute keynote.

 A great example of this was the Office Developer Conference in the early 2000’s, where we supported Bill Gates’ last ever public conference keynote.

 We were really excited to show the amazing types of solutions that could be built with the new Office development features.
 Instead of showing how to build something from scratch (and how easy it was to get started), we showed some really cool finished solutions.
 We then highlighted the interesting aspects of the code (it was a developer conference after all).
 BillG shared with us afterward that he would have preferred we show how easy it was to get started.
 C’Est La Vie.
 Ease of ramp-up time is a feature and a benefit in and of itself.
 We got caught up in the trees instead of seeing that particular forest.